sanderfoobar/sqlalchemy_zdb/README.md

 - `FULLTEXT` - A zomboDB specific type
 - `PHRASE` - A ZomboDB specific type

 `session.metadata.create_all()` correctly creates this table.

-The actual ZomboDB index will not be created, this functionality is currently being worked on.
-For now you'll have to do it manually.
-See [ZomboDB Cheatsheet](https://github.com/skftn/sqlalchemy_zdb/blob/master/zombodb_cheatsheet.md)
+It also adds the ZomboDB index.

 ## Querying